 If some of your processes are fundamentally flawed, then their automation won’t do any good.
 For example, if you haven’t figured out your optimal dispatching algorithm or the order of things for pick up and delivery, then automation can bring even more chaos and mess.
-So if some processes in your company have to be re-engineered or standardized, it is a good idea to do that before working on your ERP.
+So if some processes in your company have to be re-engineered or standardized, it is a good idea to do that before manufacturing custom ERP.

 One of our clients is Exotics Racing, a company where you can rent exotic cars and drive them on special race tracks.
 The company already had established processes, most of them were paper and whiteboard based.
 The guys had polished and proven these processes throughout the years.
 It’s just that the time has come when the company had outgrown the analog way of doing things.
 So they needed to find the best way to scale their processes.

 This might not be the case for younger businesses that haven’t figured out the optimal way of doing things yet.